 Human Resources must update the I-9 form and reverify work eligibility for rehired international employees prior to starting work.
 New calendar year tax forms will need to be completed if more than a year has elapsed since previous employment.

-Rehires who have not worked for the University in over three years are required to complete a new I-9 form.
+Rehires are required to complete a new I-9 form if the original I-9 form was completed over three years ago.
 New calendar year tax forms will need to be completed if more than a year has elapsed since previous employment.

 Social Security Numbers